 Review

-This CMM shall enter into force on 1 January 2021.
+This CMM shall enter into force on 1 January 2021 except for paragraphs 2 bis and ter which shall enter into force on 1 June 2021.

 This CMM shall be reviewed by the Commission in 2024.
 The review shall take into account the latest advice of the Scientific Committee and the Compliance and Technical Committee.

+Table 1: Tonnage referred to in paragraph 2bis